- Nassau Hall. Princeton's

 this hotel.
 Actress Brooke Shields used to come here with her

-mother.
-Often I go there with my wife.
+when I go to Princeton with my wife.

 Photo by Orren Jack Turner (1947)